james-howard/AWDLControl/README.md

 Expanding macOS's Game Mode to limit any activity on the WiFi interface that can cause latency spikes would be a significant enhancement and would improve the viability of multiplayer gaming and game streaming on the Mac.
 AWDL is one culprit, but CoreLocation is also another major offender when doing WiFi scans for location in the background (e.g. for Calendar appointments with locations).
 Game Mode already has a feature to reduce Gamepad latency over the Bluetooth radio, so it fits in well to consider what you can do to limit WiFi interruptions in games.

+Nothing would make me happier than to see Apple address this issue in macOS itself.

+## Alternatives to AWDL Control

+Look, I get it, nobody wants to install yet another utility, especially with a privileged helper, just to manage a shortcoming of macOS.
+Here are a couple of other ideas.

+* Run an Ethernet cable to your Mac.
+You're going to read this and not do it because complaining about lag is easier than physically moving your computer or drilling holes in your walls, but if you're serious about competitive games, you need Ethernet.
+* Set your 5GHz WiFi channel at your router to 149 (in the US) or 44 (in the EU).
+I'm not sure about other regions.
+This can reduce lag due to wireless channel hopping performed by AWDL.